-DISCLAIMER: This web blog is the ORIGINAL SOURCE – and – NOW ONLY SOURCE – FOR INFORMATION REGARDING VAN LOON COMMONS and the only apologies made by the owners are to their dear family members for buying a CONDO IN FLORIDA.
-Statutes are written to be suggestions and “Caveat Emptor” is as true as when buying a “pre-owned” vehicle.
+DISCLAIMER: This web blog is the ORIGINAL SOURCE – and – NOW ONLY SOURCE – FOR INFORMATION REGARDING VAN LOON COMMONS and the only apologies made by the owners are to their dear family members for our buying a CONDO IN FLORIDA.

 UNDER CONSTRUCTION: always in process!
 We have been busy with our growing family, work and traveling to places other than Van Loon.
 We now have 4 Grandsons and 1 Granddaughter, all 5 and under and another (no gender known yet) on the way.
 Life is good and we are thankful.